rdpetrusek/rdpetrusek.github.io/_posts/2018-8-2-whats-in-a-user-story.md

 ### **What happens if the highest priority user story in the product backlog can't be completed within one sprint?**

 If this occurs, it's important to break down the user story into smaller user stories that each provide value.
-The original user story may then end up being an **epic** with the new smaller user stories underneath.

 <img src="https://raw.githubusercontent.com/rdpetrusek/rdpetrusek.github.io/master/images/smallergoals.png" width="250px"/>

+A user story must be able to be completed within one sprint.
+The process of breaking down user stories might also involve [**epics** and **themes**](https://www.mountaingoatsoftware.com/blog/stories-epics-and-themes)

 ### **How do we estimate a user story?**